ICJIA/icjia-accessibility-portal/content/faqs.md

 **Who owns what (high-level):**

-- **Content creators**: headings, links, alt text, document structure, captions/transcripts
+- **Content creators**: headings, link text, alt text, accessible documents, captions/transcripts.
-- **Designers**: contrast, focus visibility, layouts that work with keyboard/screen readers
+- **Designers**: contrast, focus visibility, layouts that work with keyboard/screen readers.
-- **Procurement/program teams**: require WCAG 2.1 Level AA in contracts; avoid buying inaccessible tools
+- **Procurement/program teams**: require WCAG 2.1 Level AA in contracts; avoid buying inaccessible tools.
-- **Web/IT**: accessible code, testing, fixes, platform configuration
+- **Web/IT**: accessible code, testing, fixes, platform configuration.
-- **Managers/leaders**: time, tools, training, accountability
+- **Managers/leaders**: time, tools, training, accountability.

-**Why “IT will fix it later” fails:**
+**Why waiting for "IT will fix it later" doesn't work:**

 - Accessibility is cheapest when done early; retrofits can be **significantly more expensive**—industry estimates suggest remediation costs can be several times higher than proactive design.
 - A PDF without headings/alt text, a low-contrast design, or an inaccessible vendor tool can’t be “patched” by IT without changing the original work.